+This refers to the ease with which a security can be sold at or near to its valuation yield-to-maturity (YTM).

 The Scheme may invest in government securities, corporate bonds and money market instruments.
-While the liquidity risk for government securities, money This refers to the ease with which a security can be sold at or near to its valuation yield-to-maturity (YTM).

-market instruments and short maturity corporate bonds may be low, it may be high in case of medium to long maturity corporate bonds.
+While the liquidity risk for government securities, money market instruments and short maturity corporate bonds may be low, it may be high in case of medium to long maturity corporate bonds.

-The Schemes will however, endeavor to minimize liquidity risk by investing in securities having a relatively liquid market.
+The Scheme will however, endeavour to minimize liquidity risk by investing in securities having a liquid market.